flipp-oss/deimos/README.md

   # Optional override of the way to fetch records based on payload and
   # key.
 Default is to use the key to search the primary key of the table.
+  # Only used in non-batch mode.
   def fetch_record(klass, payload, key)
     super
   end

   # Optional override on how to set primary key for new records.
   # Default is to set the class's primary key to the message's decoded key.
+  # Only used in non-batch mode.
   def assign_key(record, payload, key)
     super
   end